JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 Folks will often throw weird meeting hours on your calendar or a meeting right at 9:00am when you haven't even settled in yet.

 * Google Calendar has a working hours features that I set to 9:30am to 5:00pm
-* Focus time are blocked out everyone between 9-5, with the exception of 9:30am to 12:00pm for Mon-Weds.
-Those are my office hours for things like code screen interviews.
+* Focus time blocks are set between 9am-5pm every day, with the exception of 9:30am to 12:00pm for Mon-Weds.
+Those are my office hours for things like code screen interviews

 #### 15. Caffeine Intake

 Only 1 energy drink a day.
 When I go above that, my body starts to feel a bit ill.
+Pretty sure that stuff isn't great for you

 # References
 [^1]: [https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/](https://www.reddit.com/r/AutismInWomen/comments/1q9ldoq/looking_for_help_with_specific_calm_tv_shows/)